Orsolya Ihasz reflects on the i2i - Ideas to Innovation 2022 programme – read more »

 - Develop a network of likeminded researchers facing similar challenges.

 This course encourages researchers, engineers, entrepreneurs, and business people from multiple disciplines to talk to each other “outside the box”.
 The programme helps you explore your desire to take your research to market, understanding creative methods, team building, cultures and communications and the very basics of business.
 By the end of the course you will have had fun, learnt about yourself and your idea and managed to communicate them effectively.

 You will have met a huge network of smart entrepreneurial people, feel that you are amongst people with shared values and hopefully feel encouraged to take your research forward into society.

-Within this four-day entrepreneurial programme, we combine large scale plenary sessions with small group activity.
+Within this three-day entrepreneurial programme, we combine large scale plenary sessions with small group activity.
 Each group has two facilitators to transfer the learning from the plenary – to guide and support you.
 We feel that this format enables you to consider the social and economic relevance of your research, and will equip you with the skills and know-how to turn your ideas into action.

 i2i is for

 - Researchers within Centres of Doctoral Training and partner institutions